xyzzy/bezeye-media/README.md

 # Welcome to the Wonderful World of Bezeye

+*When illustrations are 375x larger than the code...*

 This project contains the media files for project bezeye [https://github.com/xyzzy/bezeye](https://github.com/xyzzy/bezeye)

 # Requirements